KSP-KOS/KOS/README.md

 Structures
 ==========

 Structures are variables that can contain more than one piece of information.
 Structures can be used with SET..
 TO just like any other variable.
+Changing valves works only with V() and NODE() at this time, cannot be used with lock.

 Their subelements can be accessed by using : along with the name of the subelement.